harris-coding-lab/harris-coding-lab.github.io/README.md

 - MWTTH 5-6:20pm
 - F 9:30-10:50pm, 11:00-12:20pm

+### Prerequisites

+We ask that Coding Workshop attendees have R and RStudio pre-installed on their local machine.
+If you need help getting set up, please visit the R Bar at Harris for assistance with installation.

 ### Materials

 Links to materials for each week's workshop will be posted here as provided.